 Branches of study

-The Vocational Education Law (1999) stipulates professional higher education at two levels and first are first level higher professional education programmes (pirmā līmeņa augstākās profesionālās izglītības programmas) or college programmes (ISCED 5 level or professional qualification level 4 according to the Regulations on Classification of Education in Latvia).
+First level higher professional education programmes (pirmā līmeņa augstākās profesionālās izglītības programmas) or college programmes (ISCED 5 level or professional qualification level 5 according to the Regulations on Classification of Education in Latvia) is a part of the first-cycle higher vocational education.

 First level higher education programmes are available in the following study fields (as determined also in the Regulations on Classification of Education in Latvia and the Law on Institutions of Higher Education):